leob/express-mongo-rest-starter/README.md

 * it's based on ES6 (also known as ECMAScript 2015), so using Arrow functions, Promises and so on (but not ES6 style import/export).
 This means it will work only with newer node.js versions (I'm using and recommending node.js v.6.9)
-* it uses Mongoose as the MongoDB library (I looked at other options but Mongoose is by far the most popular)
+* it uses Mongoose as the MongoDB library.
+This is the most popular Javascript library for MongoDB with an extensive community and ecosystem around it, and with substantial advantages for more complex apps
 * it uses Morgan and Winston for logging
 * it uses a standard directory structure, I chose a layout that seems to be popular in "Express land"
-* finally, I have NOT yet chosen a test tool and framework, this will be the hardest part because there are so many ... but probably I will end up choosing Mocha and Supertest (because they seem the most popular)
+* finally, I have NOT yet chosen a test tool and framework, this will be the hardest part because there are so many ... but probably I will end up choosing Mocha, Chai and Supertest (because they seem the most popular)

 ### Work in progress

 This starter/template, and its documentation, is a WORK IN PROGRESS.
 It's still lacking a few essential things e.g. unit/integration testing, authentication (I'll probably go for JWT - Javascript Web Tokens), how to do file uploads, and so on.
+Controller/model examples are also rudimentary.
+See [below](#roadmap) for some ideas for improvements.

 ## Installation and usage